terrywbrady/UsingAppScript/README.md

 ***
 # Adding an HTML Template to Your Script
+A template can take an interpret values passed to the template.
-- In the script IDE, create a new html file named "Sidebar.html"
+- In the script IDE, create a new html file named "Template.html"
 ```
 <!DOCTYPE html>
 <html>